 A free consultation is provided with a Matching Agent to identify the ideal therapist for your needs based on several factors.
 More than 1,000 licensed therapists are available, who specialize in anxiety, phobia, depression, domestic violence, PTSD, and more.

-After upgrading and becoming a member, access is given to a secure chat room wherein you can raise and discuss your worries with your private counsellor.
+After upgrading and becoming a member, access is given to a secure chat room wherein you can raise and discuss your worries with your private counselor.
 The app’s pricing plans are described as being approximately 80 percent lower than traditional office-based appointments.